phucng3011/E-commerce_Website_CNTHNC/README.md

 ## Environment Variables

-The project requires two separate `.env` files to function.
+The project uses separate environment files for the backend and frontend to manage configuration for different environments (development, production).

 1.  **Backend (`/E-commerce_Website_CNTHNC/.env`):**

-    Create a `.env` file in the root directory and copy the content from `.env.example`.
+    Create a `.env` file in the root directory by copying from `.env.example`.
+This file is used for local development.

     ```env
-    # MongoDB Connection String
+    # MongoDB Connection String (get from MongoDB Atlas)
     MONGO_URI=your_mongodb_connection_string

     # Google OAuth Credentials